redowlphoto/redowlphoto-site/content/works/sailing-into-the-morning-light-–-sunrise-at-øster-hurup-denmark/index.md

 draft: false
 date: 2025-06-22
 location: Øster Hurup, Kattegat, Denmark
-caption: A calm summer morning by Øster Hurup on the Kattegat coast.
+caption: A calm summer sunrise by Øster Hurup on the Kattegat coast.
 The still water, soft pastel sky and a lone sailboat capture the essence of freedom and quiet beauty by Mariager Fjord and Himmerland’s coastline.
-A reminder of how simple moments at sea can hold timeless meaning.
 cover:
   image: sailing-into-the-morning-light.jpg
-  alt: Sailboat on calm sea at sunrise near Øster Hurup, Denmark, with pastel
+  alt: Sailboat on calm sea at sunrise near Øster Hurup on the Kattegat coast,
-    colors in the summer sky – photographed by RedOwlPhoto.
+    Denmark, with pastel colors in the summer sky – minimalist fine art seascape photographed by RedOwlPhoto.
 featured: true
 categories:
   - cool-blues